 4.1 A team may only be entered into a Badge League by a club, association or individual that is registered with, and affiliated to Tennis NSW, and which has paid its annual affiliation fee (and any other such fees as required by Tennis NSW for affiliation) on or before the date requested for those fees to be paid by Tennis NSW.
 Team nominations must be submitted through Match Centre by the club delegate.
 Appendix A provides guidance on how to nominate your team on Match Centre.
-Please note that in 2023, Tennis NSW will not have the ability to add players to a team.
+Please note that in 2024, Tennis NSW will not have the ability to add players to a team.
 Team entry is the sole responsibility of the clubs and their nominated delegate.

-- 4.2 Team entry applications must be submitted through Match Centre by the entry closing date, to be advised by Tennis NSW for each league.
-The team entry application must include all the names of the four (4) to six (6) Base Players (per Rule 5.1 below) in the team.
-Reserve Players (per Rule 5.2 below) are not required to be listed on a team entry application.
-Team entry applications submitted after the publicised team entry closing date will not be considered by Tennis NSW. - 4.3 At the time of team entry clubs or associations who are submitting multiple teams into a Sydney Badge League must allocate each team a ranking which reflects that team's position within that club or association (i.e. where Club X submits three teams into Thursday Ladies, Club X must nominate a team as their first (strongest) team, second team and so on e.g. Club X Team 1, Club X Team 2 etc.).
+- 4.2 Team entry applications must be submitted through Match Centre by the entry closing date, to be advised by Tennis NSW for each League.
+The team entry application must include all the names of the four (4) to twelve (12) Base Players (per Rule 5.1 below) in the team.
+Team entry applications submitted after the publicised team entry closing date will not be considered by Tennis NSW.
+Base Players will be locked as at the entry closing date and teams will not be able to add or remove base players after this date (even if submitting less than the maximum number of Base Players) unless in accordance with these rules. - 4.3 At the time of team entry clubs or associations who are submitting multiple teams into a Sydney Badge League must allocate each team a ranking which reflects that team's position within that club or association (i.e. where Club X submits three teams into Thursday Ladies, Club X must nominate a team as their first (strongest) team, second team and so on e.g. Club X Team 1, Club X Team 2 etc.).
 Clubs/Associations may also make comments about the strength of each team relative to other teams from that club or association, but this does not create any guarantee in respect of grading. - 4.4 Tennis NSW will determine the entry fee for entry into the Badge League.
 This fee will be revised and published annually.
 Each team must pay the entry fee to Tennis NSW by advertised date and in the form required by Tennis NSW.
 Failure to pay the entry fee by the publicised date may result in any team entry applications being rejected at the discretion of Tennis NSW. - 4.5 Tennis NSW has the sole discretion over whether to accept a team's application for entry into Badge League.
-Without limiting that discretion, Tennis NSW may refuse a team's entry for reasons including, but not limited to:

-(a) if a player in the team is currently suspended by Tennis NSW or another tennis authority.

-(b) if a team has an outstanding financial liability to Tennis NSW or another tennis authority.

-(c) if a player is ineligible to play under these rules and regulations or a Policy; or

-(d) if in the opinion of Tennis NSW, a team or player is not of good character or standing, has breached one or more of Tennis Australia's national policies, or is likely to bring the Badge League into disrepute.

-4.6 Prior to the commencement of each Badge League, each team captain/ badge delegate is strongly encouraged to attend a badge induction session at a date and time communicated by Tennis NSW.
+Without limiting that discretion, Tennis NSW may refuse a team's entry for reasons including, but not limited to: - (a) if a player in the team is currently suspended by Tennis NSW or another tennis authority. - (b) if a team has an outstanding financial liability to Tennis NSW or another tennis authority. - (c) if a player is ineligible to play under these Rules and regulations or a Policy; or - (d) if in the opinion of Tennis NSW, a team or player is not of good character or standing, has breached one or more of Tennis Australia's national policies, or is likely to bring the Badge League into disrepute. - 4.6 Prior to the commencement of each Badge League, each team captain/ badge delegate is strongly encouraged to attend a badge induction session at a date and time communicated by Tennis NSW.
 This session will provide important information about the running of the Sydney Badge League.